 Button and Ribbon Closure

-For the envelope closure, I sewed on a button and piece of ribbon simultaneously.
+For the envelope closure, I sewed on a button and a piece of ribbon simultaneously.
 Then, I placed the ribbon under the bottom holes and hand-stitched them on the back of the envelope.

-Then I repeated the same process at the top of the flap.
+Then, I repeated the same process at the top of the flap.

-Note: When I made the red envelope, I sewed on the bottoms then knotted the ribbon around the stitches between the button and the fabric.
+Note: When I made the red envelope, I sewed on the bottoms, then knotted the ribbon around the stitches between the button and the fabric.

 You can use these adorable fabric envelopes for gift wrapping and cards.